Kokorody/BikunManagementWithTest/README.md

 ## Key Features

-- **Responsive**: This Admin dashboard can adapt to some window size.
+- **Responsive**: This Admin dashboard can adapt to variative window size.

 - **Secure Login**: Admins can securely log in to access the full dashboard.